awsdocs/amazon-sagemaker-developer-guide/doc_source/using-amazon-sagemaker-jobs.md

 The status field provides more information using the following fields:
 + `Additional`: Additional information about the status of the hosting deployment\.
 This field is optional and only gets populated in case of error\.
-+ `Creation Time`: When the endpoint was created in Amazon SageMaker\.
++ `Creation Time`: When the endpoint was created in SageMaker\.
-+ `Endpoint ARN`: The Amazon SageMaker endpoint ARN\.
++ `Endpoint ARN`: The SageMaker endpoint ARN\.
-+ `Endpoint Config Name`: The Amazon SageMaker name of the endpoint configuration\.
++ `Endpoint Config Name`: The SageMaker name of the endpoint configuration\.
-+ `Endpoint Name`: The Amazon SageMaker name of the endpoint\.
++ `Endpoint Name`: The SageMaker name of the endpoint\.
 + `Endpoint Status`: The status of the endpoint\.
 + `Endpoint URL`: The HTTPS URL that can be used to access the endpoint\.
-For more information, see [Deploy a Model on Amazon SageMaker Hosting Services](https://docs.aws.amazon.com/sagemaker/latest/dg/how-it-works-hosting.html)\.
+For more information, see [Deploy a Model on SageMaker Hosting Services](https://docs.aws.amazon.com/sagemaker/latest/dg/how-it-works-hosting.html)\.
 + `FailureReason`: If a create, update, or delete command fails, the cause is shown here\.
 + `Last Check Time`: The last time the operator checked the status of the endpoint\.
 + `Last Modified Time`: The last time the endpoint was modified\.
-+ `Model Names`: A key\-value pair of HostingDeployment model names to Amazon SageMaker model names\.
++ `Model Names`: A key\-value pair of HostingDeployment model names to SageMaker model names\.

 ### Invoking the Endpoint<a name="invoking-the-endpoint"></a>

 Once the endpoint status is `InService`, you can invoke the endpoint in two ways: using the AWS CLI, which does authentication and URL request signing, or using an HTTP client like cURL\.
 If you use your own client, you need to do AWSv4 URL signing and authentication on your own\.

 To invoke the endpoint using the AWS CLI, run the following command\.
-Make sure to replace the Region and endpoint\-name with your endpoint’s Region and Amazon SageMaker endpoint name\.
+Make sure to replace the Region and endpoint\-name with your endpoint’s Region and SageMaker endpoint name\.
 This information can be obtained from the output of `kubectl describe`\.

 ```
 # Invoke the endpoint with mock input data.